The 2019 Spring issue of MAPOR Newsletter is now available!

 Associate Conference Chair: Sara Walsh

-Please see the Call for Papers below for more information:
+Please see the Call for Participation below for more information:

 Students, see the link below for the MAPOR Fellows Student Paper Competition: